12 Morning Starters to Have a Productive Day at Work

-The next step is to turn off notifications or even go as far as to leave your phone in the pocket of your coat.
+The next step is to turn off notifications or leave your phone in the pocket of your coat.
 If you’re not aware of your emails, you’re less likely to check the inbox.
-According to Office Time, email is the number one time waster in the office with 43.5% respondents mentioning it.
+According to Office Time, email is the number one time-waster in the office, with 43.5% respondents mentioning it.

 Try to avoid low-priority calls, unnecessary and irrelevant meetings, chatty coworkers, social media, too much coffee, and other distractions.

 In the morning, productive people ignore email for as long as possible.
 Reading about other people’s inquiries, demands, and problems is likely to distract you from your daily schedule and plans.
 If you can’t help checking email the first thing in the morning, learn to do it more productively.
 Learn to apply the five D-s in your inbox management and use the “The 321Zero System by Kevin Kruse:

 - Schedule three times a day to process your email (morning, noon, night).

 - Set the timer on your phone for 21 minutes.

 - Try to get to inbox zero at that time.